sungchang79/RDS-FOR-SQLSERVER/zh/backup-restore.md

 ### Restoration with Backup

 With manual or auto backups, database instance can be restored.
-Restoration time depends on the backup size, from a few minutes, up to dozones of minutes.
+Restoration time depends on the backup size, from a few minutes, up to dozones of minutes .
 It is recommended to apply the same type of backup database instance and parameter group for restoration.

 > [Caution]
 > If a database instance has many databases, each in big size, backup time might be different for each.